nodalida2021/nodalida2021.github.io/registration.md

 * April 12, 2021: At least one author of each accepted (main conference) paper.
 * May 21, 2021:  Other participants, including at least one author of each accepted workshop paper.

+**Confirmation**:
+A confirmaton email will be sent out to registered participants after the May 21 deadline.